asimwe1/rust_chatapp/site/guide.md

 Welcome to Rocket!

 This is the official guide.
-It is designed to serve as a starting point to writing web application with Rocket and Rust.
+It is designed to serve as a starting point to writing web applications with Rocket and Rust.
 The guide is also designed to be a reference for experienced Rocket developers.
 This guide is conversational in tone.
 For concise and purely technical documentation, see the [API documentation](https://api.rocket.rs).